In this article, You will read Major Industries in India – Indian Geography for UPSC Exam.

 The industry is at the heart of a country’s economy; it includes the manufacturing of goods, extraction of metals, and provision of services.
-All the products available for use in the market are finished products and are the result of some industry.
+All the products available for use in the market are finished products and are the result of some industries.

 These industries are set up based on economic activities known as Primary, Secondary, Tertiary, Quaternary, and Quinary activities.

 - Primary Activities

 - Major Industries in India

 - Industrial Policy

 - Directly dependent on environments such as land, water, vegetation, building materials, and minerals.

 - Examples are hunting and gathering, pastoral activities, fishing, forestry, agriculture, and mining and quarrying.